PharmaLedger-IMI/hyperledger-anchoring-demo/Containers/readme.md

 **1. AnchorAPI**<br/>

 Provides the Anchoring API to be used with Hyperledger Fabric blockchain network using smart contracts developed using chain code.

-**2. AnchorChainCode**<br/>

-Provides the source code for the smart contract, which will be deployed on the peers and channels.

-**3. ConfigurationContainer**<br/>

-Provides the docker and binary scripts in order to obtain an working Configuration Container.

-**4. Configurations**<br/>

-Provides the Hyperledger Fabric network configuration files and crypto material.
+Execute ./build.sh from AnchorAPI folder in order to create the docker image and push it

-**4. HyperledgerContainers**
+**2. HyperledgerContainers**

-Provides configurable docker images and Kubernetes deployment files for Hyperledger fabric network.
+Provides configurable docker images for Hyperledger fabric network.
 <br/>
 <br/>